Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

-The intuition behind the theorem statement is as follows: (1) considering exponentially large search trees together with the limitation on the run-times in Item 2 of subroutines to be efficient ensures that we can safely consider only query complexities to establish polynomial separations.
-(2) Item 1 also ensures that the quantum algorithm will need to process sufficiently large problems to achieve a speed-up.
-This prohibits, e.g., the counterexample we gave earlier with only one tree of size $2^{\nicefrac n2}$ -- the top tree has height $2^{\nicefrac n2},$ meaning the extended search tree decomposition has $J=2^{\nicefrac n2}$ as well, meaning the average quantity $\sum_j{T_j} /J$ is in this case exactly 1.
-(3) item 3 ensures that the quantum algorithm will be polynomially faster on the non-trivial subtrees. {We of course implicitly assume that both the classical and the quantum algorithm solve the same problem, so that their hybridization also solves the same problem.}
+Secondly, Item~1 also ensures that the quantum algorithm will need to process sufficiently large problems to achieve a speed-up.
+This prohibits, e.g.~the counterexample we gave earlier with only one tree $\mathcal{T}_1$ of size $2^{\nicefrac n2}$ -- the top tree has height $\nicefrac n2$, meaning $\jleaves=2^{\nicefrac n2}$, and thus also the average quantity $\sum_j{T_j} / \jleaves$ is in this case exactly~1.

+Finally, item 3 ensures that the quantum algorithm will be polynomially faster on the non-trivial subtrees.
+We of course implicitly assume that both the classical and the quantum algorithm solve the same problem, so that their hybridization also solves the same problem.\\

-\begin{proof} Under the conditions of the theorem it will suffice to show that the classical query complexities given by the extended search tree decomposition $T = T_0 + \sum_{j} T_j$ and the hybrid query complexity $T_H$, which we determine shortly, are polynomially related.
+\begin{proof} Under the conditions of the theorem it will suffice to show that the classical query complexities given by $T = T_0 + \sum_{j} T_j$ and the hybrid query complexity $T_H$, which we determine shortly, are polynomially related.